kohler/hotcrp/README.md

 To set other $Opt options per conference, such as the conference name and contact email, modify the conference's Settings database table.
 A Settings row with name "opt.XXX" takes precedence over option $Opt["XXX"].
-For example, to set a conference's longName:
+For example, to set a conference’s longName:

     mysql> insert into Settings (name, value, data) values ('opt.longName', 1, 'My Conference 2012')